JWock82/Pynite/docs/source/member.rst

 Each member starts at its i-node and ends at its j-node.
 The local x-axis for the member is defined by a vector going from the i-node to the j-node.

-By default the local z-axis is always horizontal in Pynite, and is on the right-hand side of the member.
+By default the local z-axis (typically the member's weak axis) is always parallel to the XZ plane in Pynite, and is on the right-hand side of the member.

+Specifically:

+- For members parallel to the global y-axis, the local z-axis will be parallel to the global z-axis.
+- For members in the XZ plane, the local y-axis will be parallel to the global y-axis.
+The member local z-axis is determined by cross product of local x-axis with local y-axis.
+- For other members, the local x-axis is projected into the global XZ plane and the local y-axis is determined by the cross product of this projected vector and the member local x-axis.
+The ordering of the cross product is such that the resulting local y-axis has a positive global y component (i.e. the top of the beam is always pointing in the positive global y direction)

 The local y-axis is defined as the cross-product of the local z-axis with the local x-axis.
 In other words, the local y-axis is always perpendicular to the member and to the local z-axis.

+The member local coordinate system can be visualised with the ``Renderer.member_csys`` option.

 Positive sign conventions are shown below.